winghongchan/dark-docs/README.md

 Dark Docs only works with Google Docs.
 There are plans to make themes for Google Sheets and Slides in the far future.
 If you create such a project (with a similar intent to this project), you may submit a pull request to include a link to it here.

 ## Contributing
 The intent is simple - to make a dark mode for Google Docs web that shares the same colors and overall look to the Google Docs mobile app in dark mode.
-Check the [Design Guide wiki](https://github.com/winghongchan/dark-docs/wiki/Design-Guide) for guidance on using the color variables.